Beaverville, New Jersey

 Beaverville is an unincorporated community located within Southampton Township in Burlington County, in the U.S. state of New Jersey.
 The area is composed of single-family homes, small businesses and warehouses, forest, and farmland.
 The community is located along Red Lion Road (County Route 641) 2 mi south of Vincentown, to the west of U.S. Route 206, and southeast of the Red Lion Airport.
 Originally, the settlement was the site of a one-room schoolhouse.

+Geography

+Beaverville is located at an elevation of 14 meters (46 feet) above sea level, and its time zone is UTC-5, or Eastern Time (EST).
+Daylight saving time is observed there, which is UTC-4 (EDT), one hour ahead of UTC-5.